Hiwonder-docs/LanderPi/source/docs/1_LanderPi_User_Manual.md

 ### 1.2.2 Wiring Instruction

 The diagram below shows the port numbers on the Raspberry Pi controller for the Advanced kit.
 Please follow the table for wiring.
 If your kit does not include certain modules, you may skip the corresponding ports.

+> [!NOTE]
+>
+> **The factory image of the robot is set for the mecanum chassis by default.
+If a different chassis type was purchased, after assembly and wiring, refer to [1.4.3 Switching Robot Configurations](#anchor_1_4_3) to change the chassis type to match your robot, Ackermann or Tank chassis.**

 <img src="../_static/media/chapter_1/image15.png" style="width:300px" class="common_img"/>